quarkus-qe/quarkus-test-suite/README.md

   - Custom error handlers.
   - Cooperation with Qute templating engine.

+### `spring/spring-properties`
+Exploratory testing for the `quarkus-spring-boot-properties` Quarkus extension.
+The application consists of a REST endpoint with some different approaches to inject properties.

+Current limitations:
+- Relaxing name convention is not supported and it won't be supported: https://github.com/quarkusio/quarkus/issues/12483
+- The annotation `@ConstructorBinding` is not supported yet: https://github.com/quarkusio/quarkus/issues/19364

 ### `infinispan-client`

 Verifies the way of the sharing cache by Datagrid operator and Infinispan cluster and data consistency after failures.